Natural resonance theory: Applications

-Main Group Chemistry
+Main group chemistry

 Bond order of the pnictogen bond

 In 2015, Liu et al., conducted ab initio MP2/aug-cc-pvDZ calculations and used NRT in NBO version 5.0 to determine the natural bond order (i.e., a measure of electron density) of noncovalent weak "pnicogen bond" interactions—analogous to the hydrogen bond—between various compounds.
 Their results are summarized in the following table.

 These results indicate that the ionic bond order of the O· · · P pnictogen bond is the greatest contribution to the total bond order.
 Therefore, this weak, noncovalent interaction is primarily electrostatic.

 Bond order of Ge2M compounds

 In 2018 Minh et al., used NRT in the NBO 5.G program, with density obtained from the B3P86/6-311+G(d) level of theory, to calculate the bond orders in a series of Ge2M compounds, where M is a first-row transition metal.
 The results are found in the following table.

-These results show that the Ge–Ge bond order ranges from 1.5–2.4, while the Ge–M bond order ranges from 0.3–1.7.
+These results show that the Ge–Ge bond order ranges from 1.5 to 2.4, while the Ge–M bond order ranges from 0.3 to 1.7.
 Furthermore, the Ge–Ge bond is primarily covalent, whereas the Ge–M bond usually has an equal mix of covalent and ionic nature.
 Exceptions to this are Cr, Mn, and Cu, where the ionic component is dominant because of smaller overlap with the 4s orbital of the M atom, leading to less stability.
 Interactions with M = Cr, Mn, and Cu are described as an electron transfer from the 4s atomic orbital on the M atom to a pi molecular orbital of the Ge2 fragment.
 Interactions with the other M atoms are described by two electron transfers: firstly, an electron transfer from the Ge2 fragment into an empty 3d atomic orbital on M and secondly, an electron transfer from the 3d atomic orbital on M into an antibonding orbital on Ge2.